List of characters in the Breaking Bad franchise: Old Joe

 Old Joe (played by Larry Hankin) is the owner of a local junkyard.
 He aids Walt and Jesse on several occasions by using his car crusher in addition to sharing his knowledge of the legal limits on police procedure and evidence gathering.
 He also provides the magnet system used to wipe the evidence from Gus's laptop, and constructs the portable laboratory equipment used in the Vamonos Pest undercover meth lab operation.
 In El Camino: A Breaking Bad Movie, Jesse contacts him in order to get rid of Todd's El Camino, which Joe agrees to do for free.
 However, Joe discovers that the police just activated the LoJack GPS tracker, causing him to flee, while advising Jesse, Skinny Pete and Badger to do the same.

+Julie

+Julie (played by Audrey Moore) is a secretary at Hamlin, Hamlin & McGill.
+She delivers documents and letters to employees and sometimes attends meetings with them.

 Ken

 Ken (played by Kyle Bornheimer) is a stockbroker with an obnoxious personality.
 He drives a BMW convertible with a license plate reading "Ken Wins" and is often loudly boasting into his Bluetooth headset.
 Ken steals Walter's parking space at his credit union and annoys him with his phone conversation.
 When Walt later sees Ken pulling up at a gas station, he retaliates by shorting the battery of Ken's unattended car with a squeegee, causing it to burst into flames.
 Ken also appears in Better Call Saul, in which Jimmy and Kim con him into ordering expensive Zafiro Añejo tequila.